Visual Identity as an Advantage for Early-Stage Startups

 At High Alpha Innovation, we work with our portfolio companies to establish mission, vision, and position, factoring in Simon Sinek's Golden Circle framework, among other exercises.

-Incorporating this kind of thinking in our venture-building process (i.e., starting with the "why") ensures we factor in the beliefs of founding teams, the compelling problem(s) their startup aims to solve, and their company's purpose and aspirations.
+Incorporating this thinking in our venture-building process (i.e., starting with the "why") ensures we factor in the beliefs of founding teams, the compelling problem(s) their startup aims to solve, and their company's purpose and aspirations.

 The end result of our work?
 Memorable companies that compel people to want to work with, invest in, or buy from them, and that gain a form of advantage in their industry from day one.